 Left: President Brian Murphy explains to the DASB Senate the complications with cutting the Office of College Life and Student Accounts during the Feb.
 8 senate meeting.
 Below: Senator Dara Streit and Senator Sara Elzeiny listen to Student Trustee Elias Kumal explain his concern that senators are not aware of the actions of the Board of Trustees.
 Bottom: A senator flips through the 2017-2018 budget proposal during the meeting.
-FEBRUARY 21, 2017 deeply underfunded, state institution," Murphy said.
-According to Murphy, enrollment has dropped steadily regionally, due to immigration fears, housing crisis, transportation, racism different circumstances of senators should be kept in mind.
-"I live pretty far away, which affects my duties as a senator, as well as my classes," Alfaro said.

 Board of Trustees approves Foothill-De Anza bus line, Murphy takes political stand against travel ban Terry Pon STAFF REPORTER The Foothill-De Anza Board of Trustees voted unanimously on Feb.
 6 to approve the VTA bus line from De Anza to Foothill.
 President Brian Murphy also handed out red cards for undocumented students to hand to Immigrations and Customs Enforcement agents.

 The original bus line from De Anza to Foothill was cut due to low ridership.
 It currently takes 90 minutes worth of transfers to go 6.5 miles up Interstate 280 from De Anza to Foothill.
 Student Trustee Elias Kamal plans to take their FHDA bus line proposal to the VTA board for approval.
 Murphy said the cards were produced in an effort to provide information to immigrant persons if they are approached by members of law enforcement.
 "As a son of Muslim refugees," Kamal said.
-"It means a lot to see the solidarity, not just between students, but with faculty administration and staff," Kamal said.
+"It means a lot to see the solidarity, not just between students, but with administration staff," Kamal said.
 Murphy and Kamal expressed their concerns regarding the Trump presidency and the stance De Anza is taking to protect the students.
 Murphy opened up the meeting by taking a political stand against the Trump administration's travel ban.
 "It's important for us to take a public stand with regard to the indignities that are being visited upon us by what one can only describe as a white supremacist cabal currently in charge," Murphy said.